Relational dynamics in axion-de Sitter universes: Introduction

-This approach allowed some previous work to define the notions of entropy and late-time bulk correlators in \cite{Aguilar-Gutierrez:2023hls} for asymptotically dS universes prepared by a 2-copy Hartle-Hawking (HH) state \cite{Hartle:1983ai}, which are entangled with each other.
-This model consists of Einstein gravity in the presence of axion particles and a positive cosmological constant, which permits Euclidean wormhole geometries.
-It was originally studied in \cite{Gutperle:2002km}.
-However, a proper understanding of the Euclidean geometry of this solution, and its different properties, including its interpretation in quantum cosmology, came until recently in \cite{Aguilar-Gutierrez:2023ril}, and some quantum information observables in \cite{Aguilar-Gutierrez:2023hls}.
-In the Lorentzian interpretation, the pair of axion-dS universes represent spatially closed FLRW cosmologies where the axion matter is described by an ultra-stiff fluid, this means, they have an equation of state $\rho=p$, indicating energy density and pressure respectively.
-The analysis of the time direction with respect to matter inhomogeneities shows that the universes have inverted arrows of time \cite{Aguilar-Gutierrez:2023ril} and can be interpreted as bouncing cosmologies mediated through the Wormhole.
-Although this class of asymptotically dS universes lacks a static patch, there has been recent work on how to recover reasonable answers with respect to entanglement entropy and bulk correlators \cite{Aguilar-Gutierrez:2023hls}.
-For the approach to result in gauge invariant observables, one might resort to the late time analysis where gravity at $\mathcal{I}^+$ of the asymptotically dS universe is weak, as in the dS/CFT holographic approach \cite{Strominger:2001pn}.
+Due to technical challenges, the role of non-trivial topology in closed universes with a positive cosmological constant remain vastly unexplored in comparison with the negative cosmological constant case \cite{Harlow:2025pvj,Abdalla:2025gzn,Akers:2025ahe} so far.
+Nevertheless, there has been recent progress in addressing some of these challenges with a specific toy model, Einstein gravity with axion matter content and a positive cosmological constant \cite{Gutperle:2002km,Halliwell:1989pu,Aguilar-Gutierrez:2023ril,Aguilar-Gutierrez:2023hls,Myers:1988sp,klebanov1989wormholes,Blommaert:2025bgd}, which retains useful characteristics to study more realistic cosmological spacetimes.
+Axion particles result from Kaluza-Klein compactification in string theory, see \cite{Svrcek:2006yi} for a review.
+This leads to different top-down examples of axion wormholes \cite{Giddings:1987cg,Giddings:1989bq,Loges:2023ypl,Andriolo:2022rxc,Marolf:2021kjc}, although not for the wormholes with a positive cosmological constant involved in our study.
+A proper understanding of the Euclidean geometry of this solution, and its interpretation in quantum cosmology only recently appeared in \cite{Aguilar-Gutierrez:2023ril}.
+In Lorentzian-signature, the system we study is a pair of axion-de Sitter (dS) universes represent spatially closed FLRW cosmologies, which are prepared by a two-copy Hartle-Hawking (HH) state \cite{Hartle:1983ai}, and where the axion matter is described by an ultra-stiff fluid, which has an equation of state $\rho=p$, indicating energy density and pressure respectively.
+The analysis of the time direction with respect to matter inhomogeneities shows that the universes have inverted arrows of time which were interpreted as bouncing cosmologies mediated through the Euclidean wormhole connecting the universes \cite{Aguilar-Gutierrez:2023ril}.
+Previous work in this model also studied notions of entropy, and late-time two-point correlator functions \cite{Aguilar-Gutierrez:2023hls}.